mjordan/islandora_workbench_docs/docs/workflows.md

 ## Metadata maintenance

-Workbench can help you maintain your metadata using a variation of the Extract/Transform/Load pattern mentioned above.
+Workbench can help you maintain your metadata using a variation of the extract, transform, load pattern mentioned above.
 For example, [Rosie Le Faive](https://github.com/rosiel) demonstrates this round-tripping technique [in this video](https://www.dropbox.com/scl/fi/o8nqw1nnkg862xmbbvti3/adding-publisher-field.mp4?rlkey=wmvtuns3quvhmd7yelzdhvopw&dl=0) (no need to log in), in which they move publisher data from the Linked Agent field to a dedicated Publisher field.
 Rosie

 1. uses a `get_data_from_view` task to export the Linked Agent field data from a group of nodes, then
 1. does some offline transformation of that data into a separate Publisher field (in this case, a Python script, but any suitable tool could be used), then finally